CEA 2023: San Antonio

 - Presentations must be made in person at the conference venue.
-Neither proxy nor “virtual” (skyping, etc.) presentations are permitted.
+Neither proxy nor “virtual” (Skyping, etc.) presentations are permitted.

 - Papers must be presented in English by scholars beyond the undergraduate level.

 - CEA is unable to sponsor or fund travel or underwrite participant costs.

 A Special Invitation to Graduate Students

 Graduate students are encouraged to attend and submit their conference presentation for the CEA Outstanding Graduate Student Paper Award, which carries a prize of $250.
 Submissions will be solicited via email in January 2023.

 The 2023 conference will be held at the Sheraton Gunter Hotel, 205 East Houston Street, San Antonio, TX 78205.
 To receive the special CEA rate, lodging must be booked through CEA’s dedicated link.
 For more information about that and conference registration rates, check this space after November 1.

 To see the historic conference venue, visit https://www.marriott.com/en-us/hotels/satgs-sheraton-gunter-hotel-san-antonio/overview